bmshema/LoRaPi-C2/README.md

 ```
 Nothing exciting will happen until you send a command from your commander node.
 Run "ls" or some other simple command to ensure you see the output of that command on your receiver node's terminal.

-Since this node is meant to be remote and at a distance away, receiver.py should be run as a service at boot.
+Since this node is meant to be remote and at a distance, receiver.py should be run as a service at boot.

 Using systemd as an example, create a file called receiver.service on your remote node at /etc/systemd/system/ with the following contents:
 ```bash